 Our Way Stories | The Elders Book Project

-‘Later I started hearing the stories from my friend Magpie, I just thought to myself, what a wealth of information he has to give and he wanted to give it so generously.
-I just wondered, if he doesn’t get to pass it on, where does it go?’
+“My interest in this project started with listening to the stories of my friend Uncle Magpie.
+I just thought to myself what a wealth of knowledge he has to share and he wanted to share it so generously.
+I just wondered if he doesn’t get to pass on his knowledge where does it go?” – Dale Simone Roberts

 Editor | Dale Roberts

 I have always had a great love and interest in our Indigenous culture and history and around 15 years ago when I moved back to Country I began to reconnect with the local Aboriginal community.

 I attended all the cultural events I could get to and began introducing myself to the Elders.
 Out of these events and meetings we spoke a lot about sharing knowledge and stories, which evolved into both making a documentary for NITV and studying to become an IT teacher and teach in the Aboriginal portfolio of TAFE.

 I was teaching computer basics out on community in Box Ridge, Tabulum, Casino and Lismore.
 I developed a very simple way to teach the basics, through digital story telling.
 One of the classes I took was the Bundjalung Elders Council, who had a great time sharing their stories and learning some basics on computer.
 Through this and some funding that TAFE sourced, a team of us put together a book of Elder’s stories.
 They were so happy and proud to be acknowledged, and the book became a prototype for Our Way Stories.

 After discussing ideas for a book project with some of the Elders from Casino to Fingal Heads, we set up the project with four Elders who would be the cultural advisors and myself as the project manager.
 These Elders helped contacting other Elders that they knew and checked through the stories and content to give their feedback on protocol and cultural issues.